 Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly dissipate heat, and in essence ‘overcools’ itself.
 The result of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C transformed into an old-school icebox.
+Yep, the A/C just turned into an old-school icebox.

-This can become an expensive repair.
-When your AC ices over it can lead to a compressor replacement.
+This can turn into a pricey repair.
+When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Actually, many people are forced to pick between installing a new system or repairing the old one.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
+Unfortunately, many people are forced to decide between installing a new system vs repairing the old unit.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive repair.

 Your technician will advise you of the exact cause and how to avoid the issue from occurring in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.